-13 MINERAL PROCESSING AND METALLURGICAL TESTING
+10 MINERAL PROCESSING AND METALLURGICAL TESTING

-Production began at Marigold in 1989, ore was processed primarily with a rod-and-ball-mill grinding circuit with gold recovery by CIL and carbon-in-column circuits.
+Production began at Marigold in 1989, ore was processed primarily with a rod-and-ball-mill grinding circuit with gold recovery by carbon-in-leach CIL and carbon-in-column (CIC) circuits.

 In March 1990, heap leaching commenced at Marigold.
 Since April 1999, all Marigold ore deposits have been processed via truck dump ROM heap leaching.